diffblue/gitlab/doc/architecture/blueprints/rate_limiting/index.md

 ### API to expose limits and policies

-Once we have an established and consistent way to define application limits we can build a few API endpoints that will allow us to expose them to our users, customers and other satellite services that may want to consume them.
+Once we have an established a consistent way to define application limits we can build a few API endpoints that will allow us to expose them to our users, customers and other satellite services that may want to consume them.